oscarbutler/Questionnaire/README.md

 The font color is black and this is because it is easy to read and very clear on the page.
 Another reason why I have chosen black to be the font color is because it does not clash with other colors.
 ## Technology Used

+I have used a variety of software which has been vital in creating a successful website and these are:

 - HTML was for the foundation of the website.
 - CSS was for styling and to create an appropriate layout for the website.